ErikHgm/Golfclub-homepage/README.md

 ### Content
 - The text on the front page was written by myself.
 - The text in the facilities page comes from the website of the Los Najaros Golfclub.
+- The name comes from the Los Naranjons golfclub.